trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${REPOSITORY_NAME}_SOURCE_DIR`` and ``${REPOSITORY_NAME}_BINARY_DIR``.
 * Defines a common set of initializations and other hooks for a all the packages in the repository.
 * Typically maps to a VC (i.e. git) repository and therefore represents a unit of integration, versioning and reuse.
+(But core TriBITS has no dependency on any VC tool.)

 For more details on the definition of a TriBITS Repository, see: